 Determined introverts can successfully have a fulfilling nursing or doctor career.
 You just aren’t as intuitively predisposed to excel at the social aspect of the job as extroverts.
 To successfully maintain a nursing or doctor career, you’ll need to find and implement a few tips and tricks to slow down the depletion of your energy levels and increase how fast you can recharge your energy levels.
 And if I were you, I wouldn’t wait until you have successfully completed your degree program to test out those tips and tricks.
 Better to know before you get too far into a degree program, if you’ll be able to have a fulfilling job as a nurse.

-But here’s a bit of good news: not all healthcare professions require a constant stream of social interaction with patients.
-Determined introverts might want to consider pursuing one of the careers listed below.
+But here’s a bit of good news: many of the best careers for introverts are in the medical and health care industries.
+And not all healthcare professions require a constant stream of social interaction with patients.
+Determined introverts might want to consider pursuing one of these careers:

 Introverts can flourish in health informatics.
 While nurses and doctors work directly with patients, health informatics work in the background gathering and analyzing data to equip other medical professionals with the knowledge to improve patient care, clinical decision-making, and public health.